tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 #### troubleshooting

+- `Error: The item you requested is not available for purchase.`

+  current primary account is not a license test account.

 - `Error: The publisher cannot purchase the item.`

   I got this error when I tried to purchase subscription.